una/travels/_posts/_drafts/2014-05-25-reykjavik.md

 We stayed in someone's backyard and you made all the plans.
 Driving the Circle for hours,
-stopping by some black sands,
+stopped to walk on black sand,
 I traced puffin track footprints while you were holding my hand.
 Tectonic plates parted